MicrosoftDocs/azure-docs/articles/iot-hub-device-update/device-update-raspberry-pi.md

 1. From the Azure portal, launch the Azure IoT Hub.
 2. Create a new device.
-3. On the left-hand side of the page, navigate to 'Explorers' > 'IoT Devices' > Select "New".
+3. On the left-hand side of the page, navigate to 'IoT Devices' > Select "New".
 4. Provide a name for the device under 'Device ID'--Ensure that "Autogenerate keys" is checkbox is selected.